Philippe Stevens

-Philippe Albert Joseph Stevens (30 March 1937 – 7 December 2021) was a Belgian Roman Catholic prelate.
-He served as Bishop of Maroua-Makolo in Cameroon from 1994 to 2014.
+Philippe Albert Joseph Stevens, PFE (30 March 1937 – 7 December 2021) was a Belgian Catholic prelate who served as Bishop of Maroua-Makolo from 1994 to 2014.
+He was a member of the Little Brothers of the Gospel.

 Biography

 Born on 30 March 1937 in Quaregnon, Stevens was the seventh child in a family of nine children.
 Raised as a devout Catholic, he attended the Catholic University of Leuven.
 He earned a degree in philosophy in 1965 and three years later joined the Little Brothers of the Gospel.
 In the 1960s, he arrived in Cameroon, starting in Mayo-Ouldémé, where he became a missionary under the leadership of Baba Simon.
 He was then ordained a priest on 13 July 1980 by Jacques de Bernon, who was then Bishop of Maroua-Makolo.
 In 1994, de Bernon retired and was succeeded by Stevens on 11 November of that year.
 He was consecrated on 15 January 1995 by André Wouking.
 On 5 April 2014, Pope Francis accepted his resignation on the grounds of age.
 During his time as Bishop, he was dedicated to interreligious dialogue between Christians and Muslims.

 Stevens died on 7 December 2021, at the age of 84.